GridlockNetwork/Resources/whitepapers/GridlockNetwork.md

 Enigma enclaves are potentially susceptible to side-channel attacks which can allow hackers or node operators to break the security of an enclave.
 The viability of these attacks is questionable outside an academic setting given a correctly hardened protocol.
 Still, the potential of loss is too great to rely solely on an enclave to ensure the security of a private key.
 For additional security, secondary non-Enigma actors are necessary.

 Secondary network actors provide insurance against the possibility of cracked enclaves in Enigma's network.
-Additional actors include personal devices, trusted acquaintance devices, personal cloud devices and trusted key store services like Gridlock Keystore.
+Additional actors include personal devices, trusted acquaintance devices, personal cloud devices and trusted key store services like Gridlock Watchlight.
 The variety of each actor increases network security by varying the attack surface, so a flaw in any area of the network does not cause a loss of assets.

 Gridlock wallets are highly usable since users are not required to manage their private keys.
 Instead, keys are distributed throughout the network, controlled by the user alone.
 To  access a wallet, owners provide a hashed identity and credentials.
 User identities are hashed and encrypted before storage which means no network actor knows the identity of the wallet owner.